j19sch/j19sch.github.io/posts/2022/from-tension-to-agreement-with-sociocracy-30.md

 ## Agreements are a result of co-creation
-Often people respond to proposals from an adversial stance.
+Often people respond to proposals from an adversarial stance.
 The author of the proposal has to convince the others of its merits and defend the proposal against their criticisms.
 The overall attitude is more a *"no, but..."* than a *"yes, and"*.
 As a result, the one with the proposal might spend a lot of time preparing the proposal, trying to anticipate as many of the criticisms as possible.

 That's very different from S3's co-creation of agreements.
 As mentioned above: raising an objection is a gift, it's contributing a means to improve the proposal.